costas778/vprofile-project/README.md

 vagrant plugin install vagrant-vbguest
 ```

-- Git bash or equivalent editor
+- Git bash and a CLI (I used PowerShell Administrator)

 ---